 Network congestion and/or paid gas fees that are lower than the current network average may be the reason why your trade is still in “pending” status.

 Ethereum miners prioritize transactions with the highest paid gas fees.
 So if your transaction has a lower paid gas fee, then your transaction confirmation on the blockchain gets pushed to the bottom of the queue.
 As a result, your transaction may become “stuck” as more transactions with higher paid gas fees are added to the network pool.
 If your transaction has been stuck for an extended period of time then this may be the reason why.
-You will either need to wait for network fees to drop or replace the transaction to move it out of “pending.”

 How do I access my conversion history?